PolygonDataUG/k7-rust-build/CONTRIBUTING.md

 Kernel Compliance: Changes to the kernel configuration must be documented via scripts/config.

 ## Code of Conduct
-I expect professional and respectful interaction, consistent with the standards maintained throughout my long-standing career as an administrator and developer.
+I expect professional and respectful interaction.
+Detailed rules and reporting procedures can be found in our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Legal Requirements (DCO)